braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 The `ArrayList` class is designed to offer a dynamic and scalable ArrayList with the following features:

 - **Dynamic Sizing**: The List can dynamically resizes itself when the ArrayList becomes full.
-(Only if you specify "DYNAMIC" in the constructor)
+(This is the default behavior)
 - **Fixed Size**: The List can remain a fixed size when specified in the constructor.
+(Must Be Passed into the Constructor, otherwise the list will be dynamic)
 - **Iterator Support**: You can iterate through the Values in the List.

 ## WARNING: This Library Utilizes POINTERS * to Memory.
 This is due to the Libraries ability to utilize any return type.
 (Bool, String, int, float, etc)

 ## ADDITIONAL WARNING: Please Ensure you have initialized the Serial Interface (Serial.begin()) before using debug mode.

-## Please Ensure you have Added the Arduino.h Header in your project.
-This is required to utilize this library!
 ### GENERAL INFO:
 This library is heavily based around the Java ArrayList Class.
 Almost all functions contained inside Java's ArrayList class have been implemented in this library.
 This does ***NOT*** mean it behaves exactly the same way.
 Some functions, due to the fact that they were designed for Arduino, are super simplistic in design.
 This means that sometimes, instead of returning a value, the library may just display a message instead.
 (ONLY IN DEBUG MODE).
 Please be Mindful of this behavior.
 If you are having issues with the library, please pass the debug boolean into the constructor, and keep track of the libraries output.
 This will be useful when reporting a bug.
 Thank you!
 - Brayden Anderson (Developer)